Tacos al Pastor

 The Romantic Zone restaurants are for more smart casual.
 A nice sundress or linen pants and shirt for women, a collared shirt or nice linen shirt for men.
 You don’t need heels — no one wants heels on Puerto Vallarta’s sidewalks and cobblestone streets — but you’ll probably feel out of place in a swimsuit.

-Now for the upscale restaurants — Le Kliff, Barcelona Tapas, La Capella — dress up a little.
+For the upscale restaurants — Le Kliff, Barcelona Tapas, La Capella — dress up a little.
 Not formal, not a tie, but put together.
-Think resort elegant — a maxi dress, pants, collared shirts and maybe even a blazer for men — something that signals you’re there for the experience.
+Think resort elegant — a maxi dress, pants, collared shirts and maybe even a blazer for men —something that signals you’re there for the experience.
 La Capella in particular states no beachwear, flip-flops, tank tops or gym shorts.

 Most restaurants aren’t going to turn you away for wearing the wrong thing but you’ll want to match the room.
 And one universal rule: even the casual restaurants prefer you not walk in straight from the beach dripping wet.
 Dry off and throw on a dress or shorts over your swimsuit.